brianssparetime/blog/content/posts/sept-2021-photos-people/index.md

 tags:
   - photography
   - film
-  - work-in-progress
 ---

 I had two goals for this month's photography.
 First was to shoot more photographs of people, and portaits especially.
-My second goal is covered here.
+My second goal is covered <nuxt-link to="posts/sept-2021-photos-things">here</nuxt-link>.

-I want to be more comfortable and better at doing this, without compromising my sense of aesthetic and producing a bunch of generic lookng crap.
+I want to get more comfortable and better at doing this, without compromising my sense of aesthetic.

 <v-img src="pos_DSC01459.jpg" alt="bar" :dirp="dir"></v-img>
 <v-img src="pos_DSC01465.jpg" alt="bar" :dirp="dir"></v-img>